nfilzi/lewagon-sql-lectures/README.md

 ## What's next?
 For now, the data used come from `seeds.sql` files.

-I hope to have some time soon to improve the `reset.rb` by parsing the CSV files for raw data instead of hard writing it into `seeds.sql`
+- I hope to have some time soon to improve the `reset.rb` by parsing the CSV files for raw data instead of hard writing it into `seeds.sql`

+- I may add at some point some scraping utilities, to get the data from Le Wagon Website.
+Let's be fabulous! :unicorn:

 ## Fun facts
 1. Hospital